Close

 • Aztec Scholarships: The scholarship application portal used to apply for SDSU scholarships.

-• California Dream Act Application: The financial aid application that allows undocumented students who meet certain criteria to qualify for California state financial aid.
+• California Dream Act Application (CADAA): The financial aid application that allows undocumented students who meet certain criteria to qualify for California state financial aid.

 • Census Date: The date on which the university determines a student’s enrollment for the semester.
 The census date is usually one week after the semester deadline for adding/dropping classes.